-This week we catch up with local expert Grant Snowden of Abizmentor to determine what business can do to connect better with their customers.
-Having lived and worked around the world, Grant knows firsthand what makes the Mornington Peninsula a special place to live and work – he chose to move here almost six years ago to be close to family, and has made it his home.
+We caught up with local expert Grant Snowden of Abizmentor to determine what business can do to connect better with their customers.
+Having lived and worked around the world, Grant knows firsthand what makes the Mornington Peninsula a special place to live and work.
+He chose to move here almost six years ago to be close to family, and has made it his home.

 Here are Grant’s tips to help businesses to choose the right marketing channels and reach their customers more effectively:

 Identifying who your typical customer is means that you can then analyse that customer’s behaviour to understand what time, place, channel and messaging will most likely influence that customer (and similar potential customer’s) shopping decisions.

 There are several ways to collect useful data about your customers.
 A large-scale example is the supermarket card that rewards customers with points or rebates.
 This is a great tool for data collection for the supermarket; they know who uses the card, when, what products they buy and where.
 They can then identify what their customers interests are and align their marketing content to suit those customers.
 On a smaller scale, businesses can often discover similar useful data through doing simple in-house surveys, or analysing customer accounts.